What Should You Be Using In Your Skin Care Routine?

 - You’re not used to wearing heavier makeup

-- You want easy, everyday lightweight coverage, hydration and SPF protection all in one
+- You want easy, everyday lightweight coverage, hydration and SPF protection like SPF 50 all in one

 Pro Application Tip: After you’ve moisturized your face, apply tinted sunscreen as you would your regular moisturizer.
 Starting in the center of your face, apply a dime-sized amount with your fingers and blend out and up until your face is evenly covered and sunscreen absorbs into skin.
 You’re good to go!

 If you’re looking for coverage, foundation is the name of the game.

 It has a higher pigment concentration and thicker consistency than other liquid makeups, so it covers a multitude of blemishes including acne, scars, hyper-pigmentation and age spots and even dark spotswhile giving you a smooth, flawless finish.

 Foundations also usually come in a broader range of shades, so if you have trouble matching your skin tone, you might have better luck in the foundation spectrum.

 If you have oily skin, an oil-free formula or matte foundation will give you a long-lasting, mattifying look that will keep the mid-day shine at bay.

 Pro Tip: If you like your foundation, but find it’s too heavy to wear for everyday, mix a couple drops with your moisturizer for lighter coverage.
 You can also mattify it a bit (thus, taking away the heavy feel) but sweeping a light layer of setting powder over top!